-Patagonia-born Ale Torriggino grew up between two worlds: one his family’s deep ties to Argentinian ‘folklore’ music; the other the years he spent soaking up Americana music in the small town of Fiske Menuco.
+Patagonia-born Ale Torriggino grew up between two worlds: one his family’s deep ties to the ‘Trova Rosarina’ music; the other the years he spent soaking up American music in the small town of Fiske Menuco.

 Ale started his career early, crafting his skills in both drums and guitar when he was in high school.
-He began writing short stories and poems at this age, which later turned to his first songs.
-The Patagonian landscape became the backbone of his songwriting style.
+He began writing short stories and poems at this age, which later turned into his first songs.
+The Patagonia landscape became the backbone of his songwriting style.
 Since then, he’s gone on to release two albums, “Sureste” (2016) and “Blue Light” (2017).

 His music weaves between hard-hitting songs that touch on global concerns like the war in Middle East (“Waiting for the war to come,” “The Healer”) and more personal narratives speaking to life and love from a distant place (“Roca, “Largo y Triste Adiós”).
-“Sureste” gained high praises from music webzines worldwide and sent Ale on an 3-month touring journey from Argentina to the US, including stops at Brazil and Mexico.
-Ale is currently working on his side project "Flying Carpets", an americana rock duo with Gonzalo Esteybar.
+“Sureste” gained high praises from music webzines worldwide and sent Ale on an 3-month touring journey from Argentina to the US.

 PRESS ARTICLES / REVIEWS